Juniorkpabitey/My-Professional-Portfolio/Readme.txt

-  This is my personnal professional portfolio
-  Built with html, css, javascript,php
+  This is my first personnal professional portfolio Built with html, css, javascript,php